 At nonprofits and for-profits alike, continuing education is a tool to help professionals expand their knowledge, learn the latest technology, and uncover new solutions to old problems.
 Specialized nonprofit leadership development programs and nonprofit executive leadership training are effective ways to help professionals meet the unique challenges of the nonprofit sector.

-Third Sector Company’s Board Chairs Academy and Succession Planning workshops are nonprofit leadership development programs that offer a cohesive, informative, and affordable way to further your education.
+Third Sector Company’s Board Chairs Academy and Interim Executives Academy are nonprofit leadership development programs that offer a cohesive, informative, and affordable way to further your education.
 Learn about our thoughts on nonprofit leadership training and explore some options for continuing education for nonprofit leaders.

 Introduction to Nonprofit Leadership Training